DOI10.47051/IDGS1450

 Etymology: The generic name Rhinoclemmys, which comes from the Greek words rhinos (meaning “nose”) and klemmys (meaning “tortoise”),15 refers to the protuberant snout of some species of the genus.16 The specific epithet nasuta is a Latin word meaning “large-nosed.”15

 See it in the wild: Long-nosed Wood-Turtles are rarely encountered in the wild in Ecuador.
-Most recent observations come from towns along the Santiago river, or in forested areas along tributaries of the rivers Canandé and Bogotá.
+Most recent observations come from towns along the Santiago river, or in forested areas along tributaries of the Canandé and Bogotá rivers.
 In these areas, the turtles are most easily found by walking along slow-moving rivers, medium-sized streams, and ponds right after sunset or by setting up pitfall traps with fruit bait in marshy areas.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.